irishorng/RecordLinkage_GunViolenceIncidents/README.md

   - the state that the injury occurred in is stored as `InjuryState`.
   - the city that the injury occurred in is stored as `InjuryCity`.
   - the numbered killed in the incident is stored as `NumKilled`.
 - We only keep states from each year that are well represented in the NVDRS dataset, according to the CDC Surveillence Summaries.
-Using this list of states for each year, we clean the GVA and NVDRS datasets.
+Using this list of states for each year, we clean the GVA and NVDRS datasets accordingly.
 - Finally, we can save the cleaned data as an RDS or csv.

 # apply_fastlink.R
 For a detailed description of fastLink and its installation, see Enamorado, Ted, Benjamin Fifield, and Kosuke Imai.
 2017. fastLink: Fast Probabilistic Record Linkage with Missing Data.
 Version 0.6.

 Notes:
-- first, take your cleaned NVDRS and GVA files that you outputted as RDS files from data_processing.R, and put them as `set1_sub` and `set2_sub` respectively.
+- first, take your cleaned NVDRS and GVA files that you outputted as RDS files from data_processing.R, and save them as `set1_sub` and `set2_sub` respectively.
 - we blocked by state for computational efficiency, but you can block on any choice of variable by changing the `varnames` inside the `blockData()` function.
 - `final_merged` will store all of the matches that are returned from the fastLink() method.
 - fastLink has options to choose variables of interest that you would like to match on.
   - In `varnames`, you should list all the variables of interest.
   - In `stringdist.match`, it's recommended to list the variables that are strings (ie. words) from your variables of interest.
   - In `numeric.match`, it's recommended to list the variables that are numeric (ie. numbers) from your variables of interest.
-- the for loop indicated by `for(i in 1:41)` should span from 1 to the number of blocks that you have.
+- the for-loop indicated by `for(i in 1:41)` should span from 1 to the number of blocks that you have.
   - To see how many blocks you have, run `names(blockstate_out)`.
-Then as an example, if you have 41 blocks, your for loop should say `for(i in 1:41)`.
+Then as an example, if you have 41 blocks, your for-loop should say `for(i in 1:41)`.
-- if there is an error with running fastLink, it is most likely that one of the blocks does not have enough observations to carry out probabilistic record linkage, so you should create separate for loops to avoid that block.
+- if there is an error with running fastLink, it is most likely that one of the blocks does not have enough observations to carry out probabilistic record linkage, so you should create separate for-loops to avoid that block.
-  - In our data, we had a total of 41 blocks.
 - save the fastLink matches as RDS or csv file.

 # combining_online_data.R